lemontree55/rasn1/README.md

 # Rasn1

-Rasn1 will be a ruby ASN.1 library to encode, parse and decode ASN.1 data in DER format.
+Rasn1 is a ruby ASN.1 library to encode, parse and decode ASN.1 data in DER format.

 ## Installation